Glossary hero image

 1. Promotes Heart Health

-• Rich in healthy fats, fibre, and antioxidants, the Mediterranean diet helps lower bad cholesterol (LDL) and improves heart function.
+• Rich in healthy fats, fiber, and antioxidants, the Mediterranean diet helps lower bad cholesterol (LDL) and improves heart function.

 2. Supports Brain Function